eigr/spawn/README.md

 **Actor Mesh Platform**

-> :warning: **Although Spawn is functional it is still a work in progress and we do not recommend it for production environments at this time.**
+> :warning: Although Spawn **is functional** it is still a work in progress and we do not recommend it for **production environments at this time.** We hope to have a stable version soon.

 ## Overview